Glenn T. Carberry

 - Candidate for U.S. House of Representatives, 1988 and 1992

 Glenn has served as Trustee and Corporator for the Norwich Free Academy and as President of the Norwich Free Academy Foundation.
 For over thirty-five years, he has been a leader of numerous civic and community organizations in Eastern Connecticut such as the Chamber of Commerce of Eastern Connecticut, the American Cancer Society and Support Our Troops Committee.
-He was principally responsible for recruiting the Norwich Navigators, the Double A affiliate of the New York Yankees, to Norwich in 1994 and obtaining state, local ￼and private funding for the construction of Dodd Stadium in Norwich.
+He was principally responsible for recruiting the Norwich Navigators, the Double A affiliate of the New York Yankees, to Norwich in 1994 and obtaining state, local, and private funding for the construction of Dodd Stadium in Norwich.
 Glenn is active in advocating for children with special needs and has also written dozens of articles on world travel and governmental issues for various state newspapers.
-He recently published a book about his travels and historic sites called “Epic Destinations,” which has been donated for use by several local school systems.
+He recently published a book about his travels to more than 60 countries and numerous World Heritage Sites called “Epic Destinations,” which has been donated for use by several local school systems.

 Professional Memberships & Associations